ga111o/seminar/diffusion_model_based_sign_language_generation/main.md

 ---

+anyway.. we can generate an new image with an image

-anyway.. we want to generate image based on Text.
+but,, we want to generate image based on Text.

 For this, **Latent Diffusion Model** is used